vict0rsch/deep_learning/theano.md

 ### Warning
 Debugging Theano errors can be quite difficult.
 I suggest you go through [this](http://deeplearning.net/software/theano/tutorial/debug_faq.html) if you have troubles.

+You can set `exception_verbosity = high` in your `~/.theanorc` file, but it can make the errors *really* verbose.

-Also, if you do not understand why printing your variables with standard `print` does not help, you are not ready to go on with Theano (but who said Keras needed that much Theano?).
+Also, if you do not understand why printing your variables to check their values with standard `print` does not help, you are not ready to go on with Theano (but who said Keras needed that much Theano?).